 Each of these methods change light intensity in their own unique ways.
 You may find yourself in a position where you need less light from a particular source, but simply moving the light further away will have a somewhat adverse effect when compared to, say, diffusing the light.

-Professional cinematographers will often adjust and incorporate all three methods to get the optimal look for their creative goals.
-Three point lighting deals with the relationship each light has with one another.
-This is called the light intensity ratio.
+Professional cinematographers will often adjust and incorporate all three methods to get the optimal look for their creative goals, or use objects like homes and awnings to help block light:

 Key Light Definition